popphp/docs/reference/pop_archive.rst

 Extracting Files
 ----------------

+You can pass it any of the supported archive files and extract them:

 .. code-block:: php

     $archive = new Pop\Archive\Archive('test.zip');
     $archive->extract('/path/to/extract/files');

+If the archive file is compressed, it will decompress it first:

 .. code-block:: php

-    // It will auto-detect and automatically decompress a compressed TAR file
     $archive = new Pop\Archive\Archive('test.tar.gz');
     $archive->extract('/path/to/extract/files');

 Compressing Files
 -----------------

-Add files to a zip archive
+To add files to an archive, you pass it the archive filename, new or existing:

 .. code-block:: php